 In January, Ocala Post wrote an article that specifically addressed the reasons the lawsuit has been filed.
 Citizens also filed a complaint with the Florida Department of Law Enforcement, the agency responsible for investigating local government corruption.

 The article describes how the Sunny Oaks Estates project is set to destroy some 400 to 450 acres of farmland near Interstate 75 and County Road 318 in Irvine.
-A well as a majority of the companies and individuals involved with the project have given campaign contributions to county commissioners.
+A well as majority of the companies and individuals involved with the project have given campaign contributions to county commissioners.

-The project will be a combination of residential, commercial and industrial development — a development that will certainly invite more crime, traffic, and population to an already crowded Ocala; it is the city of Orlando in the making.
+The project will be a combination of residential, commercial, and industrial development — a development that will certainly invite more crime, traffic, and population to an already crowded Ocala; it is the city of Orlando in the making.
 Again, bringing public safety to the table.

 Scott Siemens, a developer on the project, was originally cleared for a project that would allow for townhouses, apartments, and a 220-room hotel to be built.
 Siemens is frequently represented by engineer David Tillman of the civil engineering firm, Tillman and Associates.

 Monetary campaign contributions to commissioners namely come from real estate investors.
-Also contributing to commissioners’ campaigns are farmers that would benefit from land sales, underground utility companies, engineers, and developers who are directly involved in the recent development projects.
+Also contributing to commissioners’ campaigns are farmers who would benefit from land sales, underground utility companies, engineers, and developers who are directly involved in the recent development projects.

 On May 7, 2013, Tillman and Associates gave a contribution to Commissioner Carl Zalak, and on December 20, 2013, to Kathy Bryant.
 Ciraco Underground, a utility contractor, also gave contributions to Zalak and Bryant.
 Scott Siemens gave a contribution to Zalak on June 21, 2013, along with Linda Siemens who gave a contribution to Zalak on October 3, 2013.
 Companies Rainey Construction, Rainey, Ike (Road Contractor), Rainey Investments, LLC, and Rainey Land Company, have all given contributions to the commissioners’ election campaigns.